-MRI uses a strong magnetic field to create the images; therefore, the examination cannot be performed if you have any metallic implants.
-Also, we encourage all patients to leave at home their jewelry such as earrings, wedding bands and to take out hearing aids before going into the MRI room.
-Additionally, those with artificial heart valves or heart defibrillator, metallic joint prosthesis, or other metal object are to avoid MRI assessments.
+MRI uses a strong magnetic field to create the images; therefore, the examination cannot be performed if you have metallic implants.
+Also, we encourage all patients to leave their jewelry at home, such as earrings and wedding bands, and to take out hearing aids before entering the MRI room.
+Additionally, those with artificial heart valves, heart defibrillators, metallic joint prostheses, or other metal objects avoid MRI assessments.

-The main reason for ordering an MRI for patients with neck pain or back pain is to examine the anatomy of the spine.
-MRI can identify anatomical abnormalities of the intervertebral disc such as bulges, protrusions, and herniations.
-MRI can also detect abnormalities of the vertebral bodies and endplates, spinal canals, spinal cord, and nerves.
+The main reason for ordering an MRI for patients with neck or back pain is to examine the anatomy of the spine.
+MRI can identify anatomical abnormalities of the intervertebral disc, such as bulges, protrusions, and herniations.
+MRI can detect vertebral bodies, endplates, spinal canals, spinal cord, and nerves.
 Nerve root compression can be seen on MRI.

 The most common clinical reason for ordering MRI includes pain, paresthesia (pins & needles), numbness, or weakness in the arms or legs.
 These are symptoms of nerve root compression and are frequently caused by intervertebral disc protrusions or herniations, which can be seen on MRI.
-Isolated back pain or neck pain usually does not require an MRI; however, if your problem has not improved with appropriate care, an MRI may be recommended.
+Isolated back or neck pain usually does not require an MRI; however, an MRI may be recommended if your problem has not improved with appropriate care.
 In some instances, the need for MRI is not clear.
-In such instances, a trial of conservative care may be recommended.
+In such cases, a trial of conservative care may be recommended.

-If your condition does not improve as expected, or, gets worse, then an MRI examination can be ordered.
-Some patients want to know the precise extent of their problem: “How large is the disc herniation (3 millimeters, 6mm, 8mm, etc.) and is it L4-5 or L5-S1 or at multiple levels?”
-Since there are no adverse health effects of MRI examination, aside from time and money, there is no downside to having an MRI examination performed.
+If your condition does not improve or gets worse, then an MRI examination can be ordered.
+Some patients want to know the precise extent of their problem: “How large is the disc herniation (3 millimeters, 6mm, 8mm, etc.), and is it L4-5 or L5-S1 or at multiple levels?”
+Since there are no adverse health effects of an MRI examination, aside from time and money, there is no downside to having an MRI examination performed.

-In our centers, treatment plans are constructed when the root-cause of your complaint is identified.
-Our clinical teams will take their time to fully explain all aspects of your condition, diagnosis, and the recommended treatment plan as well as any home care if needed.
-In our chiropractors and physiotherapists will provide, when possible the curative and palliative care you need.
-Also, we will use specialized medical devices and technology to help correct, repair and stabilize.
+In our centers, treatment plans are constructed when the root cause of your complaint is identified.
+Our clinical teams will take their time to fully explain all aspects of your condition, diagnosis, and the recommended treatment plan, as well as any home care if needed.
+Our chiropractors and physiotherapists will provide, when possible, the curative and palliative care you need.
+Also, we will use specialized medical devices and technology to help correct, repair, and stabilize.

 Chiropractic Specialty Centers have successfully treated even the most difficult slip-disc conditions.
 Slip-Disc treatment in Shah Alam (Chiropractic Specialty Center®) is always focused on addressing the root cause of injury, not just the symptoms, which make us different from the rest.

-Our Chiropractor will develop an individualized treatment plan that includes the RxDecom®, spinal manipulation and also flexion-distraction, which involves the use of a specialized table that gently stretches the spine.
-It will also include manual therapy, ultrasound, interferential current and Russian stimulation modalities.
+Our Chiropractor will develop an individualized treatment plan that includes the RxDecom®, spinal manipulation, and flexion-distraction, which involves using a specialized table that gently stretches the spine.
+It will also include manual therapy, ultrasound, interferential current, and Russian stimulation modalities.

 Most people can relieve slip-disc pain using an exercise program that stretches and strengthens the back and surrounding muscles.
 Our highly trained Physiotherapists will recommend exercises that can strengthen your back while reducing your pain.

-While it may be tempting to refrain from all physical activity while you are experiencing the pain or discomfort of a slip-disc, this can lead to muscle weakness and joint stiffness.
+While it may be tempting to refrain from all physical activity while experiencing the pain or discomfort of a slipped disc, this can lead to muscle weakness and joint stiffness.
 Instead, try to remain as active as possible through stretching or low-impact activities such as walking and swimming.

 Most people with a slip-disc respond well to conservative treatment.
 Within a few sessions, pain and discomfort will gradually lessen.
 The total number of treatments needed for a slip-disc patient can vary.
 But, for the most part, you should be well into your recovery within a couple of months.

-It may not be possible to prevent a slip-disc, but you can take steps to reduce your risk of developing a slip-disc.
+It may not be possible to prevent a slipped disc, but you can take steps to reduce your risk of developing a slipped disc.
 These measures include:

 - Use safe lifting techniques: Bend and lift from your knees, not your waist.

-- Be mindful of posture and time spent when using electronic devices such as mobile phones
+- Be mindful of posture and time spent using electronic devices such as mobile phones.

-- Do not remain seated for long periods; get up and stretch periodically.
+- Do not remain seated long; get up and stretch periodically.

-- Do exercises to strengthen the muscles in your back, legs, and abdomen.
+- Do exercises to strengthen your back, legs, and abdomen muscles.